 4 Tips for reading the Bible

 It is imperative for you to read a book for yourself before you decide what it is.
-The same is true when answering, what is the Bible and who wrote it?
+The same is true for the Bible.

 Committing to reading the Bible is unlike any other task you may have undertaken in the past.
 It is an ancient story with a confusing format.